HillHouse/MilSym/README.md

 For those seeking to utilize open source military symbology projects supported by the US military, the projects at [Mission Command](https://github.com/missioncommand) are active and recommended.

-Only the WPF and UWP portions of this project are relevant as Microsoft no longer supports Silveright in Visual Studio.
+Only the WPF and UWP portions of this project are relevant as Microsoft no longer supports Silveright in recent Visual Studio versions.
-The entire project can be built under Windows using the <pre>build.bat</pre> file at the root level assuming that the *devenv* application is in the path.
+The entire project (except Silverlight) can be built under Windows using the <pre>build.bat</pre> file at the root level assuming that the *devenv* application is in the path.
 Otherwise the solution files at the root level can be built in the same order as in the batch file.